Best known for the 🔸10% Pledge, we’re building a global community of people who care about doing what they can to help others.

 Every step towards our goal of creating a culture where people are inspired to give both significantly and effectively has strong positive direct and indirect effects — and if we succeed, we believe the world will be a vastly different (and better) place.

-Our co-founder, Toby Ord, personally sending letters to people who signed The Giving What We Can Pledge.
-Inspired by the ideas of ethicists such as Peter Singer, Ord decided in 2009 to commit a large portion of his income to effective charities; shortly after, he launched Giving What We Can with Will MacAskill to encourage others to do the same.
+Left: Our co-founder, Toby Ord, personally sending letters to people who signed the 🔸10% Pledge.
+Inspired by the ideas of ethicists such as Peter Singer, Ord decided in 2009 to commit a large portion of his income to effective charities.
+Shortly after, he launched Giving What We Can with his wife Bernadette Young and co-founder Will MacAskill to encourage others to do the same.
+Read more about our history, or watch the video below!

 At its heart, Giving What We Can is a global community of effective givers.
 We are a group of like-minded people who are committed to make a meaningful positive impact on others’ lives by donating to highly effective charities.